dylesi/LindenmayerSystem/README.md

 - An initial **axiom** string from which to begin construction
 - A **mechanism for translating** the generated characters within a string to produce a pattern.

+L-systems were introduced and developed in **1968** by *Aristid Lindenmayer*, a Hungarian theoretical biologist and botanist at the University of Utrecht.
+Lindenmayer used L-systems to describe the behaviour of plant cells and to model the growth processes of plant development.

+Beyond botany, L-systems have also been used to:
+- Model the **morphology** of a variety of organisms
+- Generate **self-similar fractals**

+---

 ### Example: Quadratic Gosper